nwimmer123/prMariaLogistics/README.md

 Fork and clone.
 Picjk an issue/feature.
 Develop and submit pull requests.
 I'll check them out, make sure they work and then put them in.

 I have pretty limited time.
 So ANY additional assistance to get his launched is greatly appreciated!
 The scope of the project is detailed in the readme and there are a bunch of features I need to develop listed in the issues board.
+The description in issues is brief, just the main idea.
+Please refer back to the readme for more details on planned funcionality.

 # What the site will do